Emmett Dunne: Police career

 Dunne joined Victoria Police in 1976.
 On 22 August 2009, Dunne was promoted to the rank of Assistant Commissioner in charge of the north/west region.
 He was awarded the Australian Police Medal in the 2011 Australia Day Honours.

 In May 2013, while serving as Assistant Commissioner, it was revealed on ABC's The 7.30 Report that Dunne had been accused of bullying by former inspector Gordon Charteris.
-In a WorkSafe report, Dunne was criticized as being "difficult to deal with" and an "aggressive manager" and that there had been "a failure to formally address [his] behaviour, management and style."
+In a WorkSafe report, Dunne was criticised as being "difficult to deal with" and an "aggressive manager" and that there had been "a failure to formally address [his] behaviour, management and style."
 Dunne responded in a statement defending his actions but also acknowledging Charteris's frustration at the outcome:

 I also accept Gordon's right to report his complaints to the Office of Police Integrity and WorkSafe.
 At all times I have fully and properly complied with any and all requests made of me by the OPI and WorkSafe.

 In June 2014, he retired from Victoria Police after 38 years service; at the time he was in charge of the professional services command.